IzatheWriter/Beginner-Baker-s-Guide/Substitutes.md

 You can read more about it under this link: [Best Flour Substitutions](https://www.bbcgoodfood.com/howto/guide/best-flour-substitutions)

-**MILK** – there are PLENTY types of milk so depending on your dietary preferences there’s: cow milk, soya milk, oat milk, plant milk, canned coconut milk.
+**MILK** – there are PLENTY types of milk so depending on your dietary preferences there are: cow milk, soya milk, oat milk, plant milk, canned coconut milk.

 If you don’t drink milk at all, you can use yoghurt (natural, Greek), buttercream, sour cream.

-Under this link you can read about how much of each replaced product you should use in your recipe: [Milk Substitutes for Baking](https://www.delish.com/cooking/a38422869/whole-milk-substitutes-for-baking/)
+You can read about how much of each replaced product you should use in your recipe: [Milk Substitutes for Baking](https://www.delish.com/cooking/a38422869/whole-milk-substitutes-for-baking/)

 **SUGAR** – you can use granulated white or brown sugar, caster sugar, coconut sugar or for a healthier version: xylitol and sweeteners (e.g. Stevia).